deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 She laughed a little, set her tablet aside and got up to let him in.

-"I got beer for me, some kind of Bacardi fruit…thing for you." he said, by way of a hello, and held up the Bacardi fruit…thing delicately between thumb and index finger, as if it was a soiled diaper or something similarly unpleasant.
+"I got beer for me, some kind of Bacardi fruit...thing for you." he said, by way of a hello, and held up the Bacardi fruit...thing delicately between thumb and index finger, as if it was a soiled diaper or something similarly unpleasant.

 "What’s the occasion?"
 Ava asked, smiling nervously as she took it.
 Things had been a little awkward between them for nearly a month now, made all the worse by the nagging part of her brain that really, really missed being able to feel relaxed around him being at war with the part of her brain that really, really got all distracted and excited in his company.